MIDIBlocks/blog/01 - Introducing Handsfree.js.md

 })
 ```

-Once you create a plugin, it becomes accessible at `handsfree.plugin.pluginName` and comes with a few methods and properties.
+Once you create a plugin, it becomes available at `handsfree.plugin.pluginName` and comes with a few methods and properties.
 Most importantly, they get a `.disable()` and `.enable()` method:

 ```js
 handsfree.plugin.logger.enable()